 Pink Flamingos (1972) dir.
 John Waters

 written by John Waters

 w/ Divine, Mink Stole, David Lochary, Edith Massey, Mary Vivian Pierce, Danny Mills, Channing Wilroy, Cookie Mueller, Nancy Crystal, Paul Swift, Susan Walsh, Linda Olgeirson, Pat Moran, Jack Walsh, Elizabeth Coffey

 Counterculture’s rejection of sham manners and commercial beauty inspired many young people in the 1960s-70s to embrace bad taste and the grotesque.
 In addition to that, there was Pink Flamingos.
-The most notorious Midnight Movie of the 1970s, it lived again on VHS in the early 1980s.
+The most notorious Midnight Movie of the 1970s, it lived again on VHS in the 1980s.
 It’s about Divine as the filthiest person alive and her rivals Connie and Raymond Marble (Stole, Lochary) who wage war by sending her a turd in the mail.
 Though taboo, Pink Flamingos reached even my small town’s video store where my mom kindly rented it for me.
 Unless a video store had a cult or ‘weird’ section, Pink Flamingos was usually shelved alongside X-rated titles in a separate little room with a door that squeaked upon entry.
 Anyway, little can be said that hasn’t already been said.
 Make sure to get the 25th Anniversary Edition and watch the deleted scenes.
 John Waters doesn’t actually like pink flamingo yard ornaments, by the way, and wishes people would stop sending them to him.